btsdigital/bot-api-contract/docs/pages/model/SendContactMessage.md

 <ul>
   <li> Sending contact message to a channel is not available if a channel wasn't found (deleted/ID error) or channel was banned;
   </li>
-  <li>Sending contact message to a channel is not available if a service is not a channel subscriber and has no administrator/owner role assigned with a WRITE permission;
+  <li>Sending contact message to a channel is not available if a service is not a channel subscriber and has no administrator/owner role assigned with permission to write;
   </li>
   </ul>
   </p>